luishowin/simple_shell/README.md

 julien@ubuntu:~/shell$

 ### 4. Simple shell 0.4
+Mandatory
+file: exit
 Simple shell 0.3 + should:

-- Implement the exit built-in, that exits the shell
+-Implement the exit built-in, that exits the shell -You don’t have to handle any argument to the built-in exit

+### 5. Simple shell 1.0
+Mandatory
+Simple shell 0.4 + should:
+-Implement the env built-in, that prints the current environment

+julien@ubuntu:~/shell$ ./simple_shell
+$ env
+USER=julien
+LANGUAGE=en_US
+SESSION=ubuntu
+COMPIZ_CONFIG_PROFILE=ubuntu
+SHLVL=1
+HOME=/home/julien
+C_IS=Fun_:)
+DESKTOP_SESSION=ubuntu
+LOGNAME=julien
+TERM=xterm-256color
+PATH=/home/julien/bin:/home/julien/.local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
+DISPLAY=:0
-file: exit
+$ exit
+julien@ubuntu:~/shell$

+### 6. Simple shell 0.1.1
+Advanced
+Simple shell 0.1 + should:
+-Write your own getline function
+-Use a buffer to read many chars at once and call the least possible the read system call -You will need to use static variables
+-You are not allowed to use getline

+You don’t have to:
+-be able to move the cursor

+### 7. Simple shell 0.2.1
+Advanced
+Simple shell 0.2 +
+-You are not allowed to use strtok

+### 8. Simple shell 0.4.1
+Advanced
+File: exit status, where status is an integer used to exit the shell Simple shell 0.4 + should:
-You don’t have to handle any argument to the built-in exit
+-handle arguments for the built-in exit

+julien@ubuntu:~/shell$ ./shell_0.4.1
+$ exit 98
+julien@ubuntu:~/shell$ echo $?
+98
+julien@ubuntu:~/shell$

+### 9. setenv, unsetenv
+#advanced
+Simple shell 1.0 + should:

+Implement the setenv and unsetenv builtin commands

+setenv
+-Initialize a new environment variable, or modify an existing one -Command syntax: setenv VARIABLE VALUE
+-Should print something on stderr on failure

+unsetenv
+-Remove an environment variable
+-Command syntax: unsetenv VARIABLE
+-Should print something on stderr on failure